 Along with MDMA, the MUSC research center plans on investigating naturally-occurring psychedelics such as psilocybin, mescaline, and DMT.
 If everything goes according to plan, MUSC and MAPS hope to open the research center in about 18 months.

 Growing Interest in MDMA-Assisted Psychotherapy for Treating PTSD

 In 2011, Dr. Mithoefer and his research team (including MAPS founder Rick Doblin) published a paper in Psychopharmacology on their pilot study testing the use of MDMA-assisted psychotherapy for treating PTSD.1 The success of the pilot study led to randomized, double-blind, dose-response, phase II clinical trials, the results of which were published in Lancet Psychiatry in 2018.2 Overall, nearly 70% of the study participants who received the full dose of MDMA no longer met the criteria for having PTSD.
 Dr. Mithoefer says there is a growing understanding of how MDMA works in the brain:

 MDMA, the way we see it, is acting as a catalyst for psychotherapy.
 It allows people to feel they can process their trauma without being overwhelmed by their anxiety.
 What we know from imaging data is that, very interestingly, MDMA decreases activity in the amygdala, the fear center of the brain, and it increases activity in the prefrontal cortex, which is kind of the higher processing center.

 In the last several months, other psychedelic research centers have been announced, including one at Johns Hopkins and another at Imperial College London.
-Also, Silo Wellness recently announced its psilocybin research laboratory, which will be located in Jamaica.
+Also, Field Trip Ventures recently announced its psilocybin research laboratory, which will be located in Jamaica.